 - Data capture in connection with the use of our website

-- Contact form and contact by email
+- Contact and quotation requests using our form or by email

 - Transfer of data to other parties